Chełmno Land: Modern period

+In 1878, renowned Polish surgeon Ludwik Rydygier opened his private clinic in Chełmno, where he conducted pioneering surgical operations, including the first in Poland and second in the world surgical removal of the pylorus in a patient suffering from stomach cancer in 1880 and the first in the world peptic ulcer resection in 1881, however, in 1887, he sold the clinic to one of his employees, Leon Polewski, due to harassment from the Prussian authorities.

+Following the Treaty of Versailles, Chełmno Land was returned to Poland in January 1920, after the Poles regained independence in 1918.
+In August 1920, Poland repulsed a Soviet invasion at Brodnica.
+In the interwar period it formed the southern part of the Pomeranian Voivodeship with the capital in Toruń.

+World War II

 Following the invasion of Poland, which started World War II in September 1939, it was occupied by Nazi Germany and unilaterally annexed in October, however, lacking any international recognition.
 During the occupation, the Polish population was subjected to various crimes, incl. mass arrests, imprisonment, slave labor, kidnapping of children, deportations to Nazi concentration camps and extermination.
 The Germans carried out the Intelligenzaktion, a planned mass murder of the local Polish elites.
-Major sites of massacres of Poles in the region included Klamry, Łopatki, Barbarka (present-day district of Toruń), Brzezinki, Małe Czyste, Płutowo and Nawra.
+Major sites of massacres of Poles in the region included Klamry, Łopatki, Barbarka, Brzezinki, Małe Czyste, Płutowo and Nawra.
 Already in autumn of 1939, about 23,000 Poles of the pre-war Pomeranian Voivodeship were murdered.
+In 1940–1943, Toruń was the location of a transit camp for Poles expelled from the region, which became infamous for inhuman sanitary conditions.

 Nevertheless, the Polish resistance movement was still organized in the region, with Toruń being the seat of one of the six main commands of the Union of Armed Struggle in all of occupied Poland.
 In January 1945 it was captured by the Red Army and the German occupation of this part of Poland ended.